BotAndis/Clantag-Manager-LUA/README.md

 # Clantag-Manager-LUA
 ### **What is the clantag manager lua?**
-With the clantag manager lua, you are able to choose from 8 different clan tags, including: Gamesense, fanta, onetap, millionware, aimware, and [VALVᴱ], and nicel's animated numbers tag.
+With the clantag manager lua, you are able to choose from 8 different clan tags, including: Gamesense, fanta, onetap, millionware, aimware, and [VALVᴱ], nicel's animated numbers tag, and a clock tag.
 The tags are all enabled or disabled in the lua settings tab.

 I plan on adding more things to this in the future, and all criticism or suggestions for the LUA are welcome.